buttonwoodcx/bcx-aurelia-dnd/src/tutorial/customize-preview-and-hover-part4.md

 > Preview still aligns to source element, not handler element.

 Here is an example for using special handler for reordering a table.

+> The re-ordering algorithm in following example is DEPRECATED by [`bcx-aurelia-reorderable-repeat`](#/bcx-aurelia-reorderable-repeat).